Xeno333/1042/docs/gameplay.md

 ### Chisel

-The chisel is used to… chisel blocs!
+The chisel is used to… chisel blocks!
 There are:

 | Final node |   Requirement  | Durration |
 |:-----------|:--------------:|----------:|